AstroNvim/AstroNvim/.github/README.md

 - [Why I'm quitting VIM by Carlos Mafla](https://www.youtube.com/watch?v=71GDopdc9rw) (Content By: [@gigo6000](https://github.com/gigo6000))
 - [Astro Vim - All in one Nvim config!! by John McBride](https://www.youtube.com/watch?v=JQLZ7NJRTEo) (Content By: [@jpmcb](https://github.com/jpmcb))

+## 🚀 Contributing

+If you plan to contribute, please check the [contribution guidelines](CONTRIBUTING.md) first.

 ## ⭐ Credits

 Sincere appreciation to the following repositories, plugin authors and the entire neovim community out there that made the development of AstroNvim possible.